2002LiAlH4/NOTES/README.md

-Some notes written in NJU nad DIU.
+Some notes written in NJU nad DIU!